Relativistic framework for high-precision GNSS processing in GCRS/BCRS with extension to cislunar space: Coordinate Transformation for the Moon System

 \subsection{Introducing the {\tt LCRS}}

-To define the Lunicentric Coordinate Reference System ({\tt LCRS}), we will adopt a similar approach to that used for the {\tt GCRS}.
+The International Astronomical Union has adopted a standard Lunar Celestial Reference System ({\tt LCRS}) and Lunar Coordinate Time ({\tt TCL}) \cite{IAU2024ResII}.
+In this work, we follow that framework and the detailed development in \cite{Turyshev-scales:2025} to provide implementation-ready coordinate and time transformations between the {\tt BCRS} and the {\tt LCRS}.
+The {\tt LCRS} is realized as a kinematically non-rotating reference system centered at the Moon and aligned with the ICRS axes, analogous to the relation between the {\tt BCRS} and the {\tt GCRS}.
+The realization of lunar body-fixed orientation and cartographic elements follows the IAU Working Group recommendations; see, e.g., \cite{ArchinalEtAl2018}.
+These conventions enter the LCRS through the adopted lunar rotation model and the definition of surface site coordinates.

 Following the structure of the {\tt GCRS} metric \cite{Turyshev-scales:2025}, the {\tt LCRS} with coordinates ($\cal{T}$ = \texttt{TCL}, $\vec{\cal{X}}$) is described by a metric of similar form.
-The components of this metric are tailored to account for the Moon's gravitational field, tidal effects from nearby massive bodies, and the relativistic corrections required for high-precision trajectory modeling can be expressed in the form (see details in \cite{Turyshev-etal:2024}): {}
+The components of this metric are tailored to account for the Moon's gravitational field, tidal effects from nearby massive bodies, and the relativistic corrections required for high-precision trajectory modeling can be expressed in the form (see details in \cite{Turyshev-etal:2025}): {}

 where $U_{\tt M}({\cal T}, \vec{\cal{X}})$ represents the Newtonian gravitational potential of the isolated Moon, and $U^\star_{\rm tid}({\cal T}, \vec{\cal{X}})$ denotes the tidal potential generated by all other solar system bodies (excluding the Moon), both evaluated at the origin of the {\tt LCRS}.
 The omitted terms, arising from $U_{\tt M}^2$, may contribute up to $\simeq8.43 \times 10^{-19}$, which is negligible for our purposes.